Chinatowns in Queens: Mandarin Town, Flushing

 Over the years, many new non-Cantonese ethnic Chinese immigrants from different regions and provinces of China started to arrive in New York City and settled in Flushing through word of mouth.
 This led to the creation of a more Mandarin-speaking Chinatown or Mandarin Town that gradually replaced Little Taipei.
 This wave of immigrants spoke Mandarin and various regional/provincial dialects.
 The early 1990s into the 2000s brought a wave of Fuzhounese Americans and Wenzhounese immigrants.
 Like the Taiwanese, they faced cultural and communication problems in Manhattan's predominantly Cantonese-speaking Chinatown and settled in Flushing as well as Elmhurst, Queens, which also has a significant Mandarin-speaking population.
 Flushing's Chinese population became very diverse over the next few decades as people from different provinces started to arrive, infusing their varied languages and cultures into this new "Chinatown."
 Due to the increased opening of Mainland China, there has also been a growing Northern Chinese population in Flushing.

-Flushing and its Chinatown abuts the rapidly growing Long Island Koreatown (롱 아일랜드 코리아타운) as well.
+Flushing and its Chinatown abuts the rapidly growing Long Island Koreatown as well.

 Chinese demographic

 The intersection of Main Street and Roosevelt Avenue, in the heart of the Chinatown neighborhood, hosts a large concentration of Chinese businesses, including Chinese restaurants.
 Chinese-owned businesses in particular dominate the area along Main Street and the blocks west of it, while Korean businesses are found in a substantial number east of Main Street and east of the Flushing Chinatown, on Union Street.
 The majority of signs and advertisements of stores in the area have become Chinese.
 Ethnic Chinese constitute an increasingly dominant proportion of the Asian population and as well as of the overall population in Flushing.
 Consequently, Flushing's Chinatown has grown rapidly enough to become the largest Chinatown outside Asia.
 The Flushing Chinatown has surpassed the original Manhattan Chinatown in size.
+As of 2023, illegal Chinese immigration to New York, and especially to Queens and its Flushing Chinatown, has accelerated.
+Flushing has become the present-day global epicenter receiving Chinese immigration as well as the international control center directing such migration.